nearlyNonexistent/foundry-discordbridge/README.md

 # Average Rolls
 ###### A module for Foundry VTT.

-This is a simple module to get session and lifetime average D20 rolls per user per session.
+This is a simple module to get session and lifetime average D20 rolls per user.

 ## How to:
  - Install, activate and make sure it is enabled in settings, if it isn't enabled restart Foundry after enabling.
 You can use https://raw.githubusercontent.com/BeardedJotunn/FoundryVTT-AverageRolls/master/module.json for manual install.